 Secretary General- Alexander Sparkes

 Salve, I’m Alexander.
 I’ve been involved with MUN ever since I joined the school, and have been involved in running SHREWSMUN since its inception.
 MUN has been quite an experience, and besides all the usual clichés, it has been a ceaseless source of amusement over the years.
-Unlike some of our more dedicated MUNers, my life does extend beyond points of order and the like: I am the leader of the Independent Kidderminster Hospital and Health Concern party, and a part time Satanist.
-Aside from that, I spend most of my time in town, recycling or listening to music.
+Unlike some of our more dedicated MUNers, my life does extend beyond points of order and the like.
+I spend most of my time in town, recycling or listening to music.

 Enjoy the conference.